ethereum-optimism/optimism/README.md

 ├── <a href="./ops-bedrock">ops-bedrock</a>: Bedrock devnet work
 ├── <a href="./packages">packages</a>
 │   ├── <a href="./packages/chain-mon">chain-mon</a>: Chain monitoring services
-│   ├── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: Bedrock smart contracts
+│   ├── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: OP Stack smart contracts
-│   ├── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade
+│   ├── <a href="./packages/devnet-tasks">devnet-tasks</a>: Legacy Hardhat tasks used within devnet CI tests ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade
 </pre>